lluis90badia/lbadialabwork/titanic/lbadia_readme.md

 In the first notebook, 'Fare' and 'Age' are bined to convert them into categorical features to check the groups located towards if they survived or not using subplots.
 In the second notebook, column 'Age' is sorted into logical categories ('Baby', 'Child', 'Teenager', 'Adult', etc.).
 It is interesting to check that babies are the group with the highest chance to survive.

-About dropping columns, 'Cabin' column is dropped because 'Deck' is used instead of that one; whereas in the second notebook, 'Cabin' and 'Ticket' are the ones to be dropped because their lack of relevancy.
+About dropping columns, 'Cabin' column is dropped because 'Deck' is used instead of that one; whereas in the second notebook, 'Cabin' and 'Ticket' are the ones to be dropped because of their lack of relevancy.

 ### Did they impute any missing values?